-Mark sits as a Deputy District Judge and is a past President of the Suffolk and North Essex Law Society.
+Mark sits as a Deputy District Judge and is the Past President of the Suffolk and North Essex Law Society.

 18 April 2013: The implementation of many of Lord Justice Jackson’s recommendations took place on 1 April 2013, appropriately April Fool’s Day.
 The changes represent the biggest change to civil litigation procedure in England and Wales since 1999 when the Civil Procedure Rules were introduced.
 They have been updated and modified as time marches on, as indeed is the Common Law, which is an ever changing, constant, adaptable beast.
 By far the biggest impact will be on personal injury claims although the changes will impact on all types of litigation.

 To download a the PDF version of this article, please click here.